tinyplex/tinybase/site/guides/10_releases.md

 ## v4.2

 This release adds support for persisting TinyBase to a browser's IndexedDB storage.
+You'll need to import the new persister-indexed-db module, and call the createIndexedDbPersister function to create the IndexedDB Persister.

 The API is the same as for all the other Persister APIs:

 ```js
 const store = createStore()